 Compute a weighted average score.

 Adjust the final score.
-For example, the score will be decreased if the gender of the two names does not appear to match.
+For example, the score is decreased if the gender of the two names does not appear to match.

 Tokenize, Normalize, and Transliterate

 Before any matching algorithms can be run, the names have to be transformed into tokens that can be compared.
-This step, as with many of the steps in name matching, will often have language-specific components.
+This step, as with many of the steps in name matching, often has language-specific components.